Sertanejo people: Expansion into the semiarid

 Cattle farming in the Caatinga was an activity that required little labor, which was predominantly free labor, although some regions, such as Piauí, used enslaved African labor on a large scale.
 The cattle were raised freely and horses were also bred to help the cowboys move around.
+As the Sertanejos advanced into drier and rockier parts of the Caatinga, the herding of cattle became more difficult due to its water-intensive nature, as a result, animals such as sheep and goats were introduced.
+Today, the northeast is the leading region in both production and consumption of goat cheese, milk and meat in Brazil.